1980 Pacific typhoon season: Typhoon Ellen

 On 11 May, a tropical disturbance located in an equatorial trough east of Chuuk Lagoon began developing.
 Despite initially showing signs of weakening, the next day, it rapidly developed, becoming a tropical storm a few hours later, causing both the JTWC and JMA to issue their first advisories early on 13 May, with the former naming it Ellen.
 Slightly weakening for a few hours, on May 15, Ellen rapidly intensified, becoming a typhoon a few hours later.
 Soon after, Ellen deepened significantly, reaching a minimum pressure of 930 mbar later that day.
 The next day, the JMA noted that Ellen had peaked with 10-minute sustained winds of 105 knot while the JTWC stated that Ellen peaked with 1-minute sustained winds of 110 knot.
 Shortly after, Ellen began recurving northwest towards Japan, weakening as it neared the extratropical cyclone which absorbed Dom.
 On 21 May, Ellen merged with the cyclone, causing the JTWC to stop tracking it.
 The JMA kept tracking it until 25 May.

 As Ellen made its closest approach to Japan, Yokosuka saw gusts of 30-35 knot.
 Heavy rainfall from Ellen affected western and central Japan, causing around 60 landslides and flooding almost 300 homes.

 Severe Tropical Storm Forrest (Gloring)

 On 16 May, a tropical disturbance began developing west of Kosrae.
 Three days later, the JMA designated the disturbance as a tropical depression, with the JTWC issuing a TCFA on the system just a few hours after.
 The next day, both the JMA and JTWC designated the depression as a tropical storm, with the latter agency naming it Forrest.
 On 22 May, Forrest crossed into the PAR, being named Gloring by PAGASA.
 Steadily developing, the next day, both the JMA and JTWC noted that Forest had peaked with sustained winds of 55 knot.
 After making landfall in Luzon on 25 May, Forrest rapidly weakened, and on 26 May, both PAGASA and the JTWC stopped tracking Forrest.
 The JMA kept tracking a weakening Forrest until it dissipated on 29 May.
+In the Philippines, damage from the storm totaled to ₱900,000 (US$120,000).